France secures Alstom stake option ahead of GE tie-up

-PARIS (Reuters) - France won an option to buy 20 percent of Alstom from construction group Bouygues on Sunday, in an eleventh-hour deal clearing the way for the agreed sale of Alstom’s energy business to General Electric.
+PARIS (Reuters) - France won an option to buy 20 percent of Alstom ALSO.PA from construction group Bouygues on Sunday, in an eleventh-hour deal clearing the way for the agreed sale of Alstom’s energy business to General Electric GE.N.

 Ministers are determined to maintain influence over a complex deal that parks some Alstom assets deemed strategically important to France within GE-controlled joint ventures.

-“This is a way of organising ourselves in the face of globalisation,” Economy Minister Arnaud Montebourg told France 2 television after announcing the option agreement.
+“This is a way of organizing ourselves in the face of globalization,” Economy Minister Arnaud Montebourg told France 2 television after announcing the option agreement.

 “It builds alliances rather than allowing France to become a giant shopping center for foreign corporations to come and prey on our companies,” he said.

-GE and rival bidder Siemens - later joined by Mitsubishi Heavy Industries - had both revised their offers as France sought guarantees on jobs and sensitive activities.
+GE and rival bidder Siemens SIEGn.DE - later joined by Mitsubishi Heavy Industries 7011.T - had both revised their offers as France sought guarantees on jobs and sensitive activities.

 The U.S. group’s 7.3 billion euro ($9.9 billion) cash outlay brings Alstom shareholders a smaller windfall than envisaged at first, with a narrower perimeter of activities sold outright.